LIJUCHACKO/File-Tagger/README.md

   1. Compile the project in qtcreator and copy FILETAGGER to /usr/bin.
 Executable file for 64 bit machine is uploaded(Compile on ubuntu14.04LTS).

-  2. On KDE Desktop in order to add this as an action on browsers, do as follows
+  2. On KDE Desktop file_tag action can be added on file browsers.
+Do as follows